Williams Landing: Bicycle

 Cycling is a popular way for locals and residents who live in surrounding suburbs to get to the new train station.
 The popularity is increasing because of the high demand for car parking space.
 As at February 2015, an estimate of 500 cyclists were on the waiting list for a secure bike cage.

 Road Network

-Williams Landing has direct to Princes Freeway and has extensive road network connecting nearing suburbs.
-The Victorian Government has invested $1.8 billion for a comprehensive program of road upgrades and maintenance the west, to cater for Melbourne's rapid growth.
+Williams Landing has direct access to the Princes Freeway and an extensive road network connecting nearby suburbs.
+The Victorian Government has invested $1.8 billion for a comprehensive program of road upgrades and maintenance in the west, to cater to Melbourne's rapid growth.

 The Western Roads Upgrade will transform eight priority roads in Melbourne's western suburbs, including: